-Following new skin formation, water-based makeup can be utilized to camouflage the treated areas.
-We recommend a green colored base followed by additional makeup as desired.
+Following new skin formation, water-based makeup can be used to camouflage the treated areas.
+We recommend a green-colored base followed by additional makeup as desired.
 A sunscreen (at least SPF15) is also recommended for a minimum of three months.
 Redness will fade gradually over a period of 2-4 months depending on your skin type and the depth of the laser treatment.
 On rare occasions, fading may not be complete until 6 months or longer.
-No exertional activities should be participated in until the new layer of epidermis (skin) has formed.
+No activities where you exert yourself should be participated in until the new layer of epidermis (skin) has formed.
 Even after initial healing, exercise will cause a temporary flushing (or increase redness) in the treated area, depending upon the areas treated, most people can return to work once a complete layer of new skin is formed and makeup can be applied for camouflage (10-14 days).

 While the laserbrasion procedure lessens wrinkles and pigmentation changes, it will not correct areas of skin laxity; this would require surgery to remove, lift, and tighten the skin.
 The skin of your neck cannot be safely laserbraded because of an increased risk of scarring and unpredictable healing.
 There are other options for treating this area.
 Laserbrasion may not entirely remove deeply etched wrinkles.
 In some cases, we recommend a second laserbrasion treatment 3-6 months later for additional benefit.